LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Step 3 - Build out the dialog flow

-In this step, you 1) add a greeting message, 2) build out the dialog flow using the available interactions to define the survey and its logic, and 3) finish with a closing message to send after the survey is completed.
+In this step, you 1) add a greeting message, 2) build out the dialog flow using the available interactions to define the survey and its logic, and 3) finish with a closing message to send at the end of the survey.

 #### Adding standard interactions